 You can tell a lot about a company by how they present themselves.
 A trustworthy contractor will have a professional online presence, a physical office address, and clearly marked service vehicles.
 They should also have a history of positive customer reviews on sites like Google or Angi.
 Look for a company that offers a complete range of residential HVAC services, from installation and repairs to routine maintenance.
 This shows they are an established business prepared to stand behind their work for years to come, not just a team that appears during the busy season and disappears afterward.

-What to Ask Before You Hire
+Key Questions to Ask Before You Sign a Contract

 To find the best fit, you need to ask the right questions.
 Start by asking about their experience, specifically with homes like yours in the Oak Ridge area.
 How many years have they been in business?
 Can they provide references from recent customers?
 It’s also smart to ask about their process.
 How do they determine the right size unit for your home?
 Do they perform a Manual J load calculation?
 A great contractor will have clear, confident answers and should be able to explain technical details in a way you can understand.
 You can even ask how they handle initial consultations, like with a Virtual Tele-Tech appointment, to evaluate your needs.

-Contractor Red Flags to Watch For
+Red Flags: Warning Signs to Watch Out For

 Just as there are signs of a great contractor, there are also clear warning signs of one to avoid.
 Be wary of anyone who gives you a quote over the phone without seeing your home or who pressures you to make an immediate decision with a “today only” deal.
 Vague, unwritten estimates or demands for full payment in cash upfront are major red flags.
 A professional will provide a detailed, itemized quote in writing.
 If a contractor can’t show you proof of their license and insurance or doesn’t offer a warranty on their labor, it’s best to walk away and find someone else who will.

-Understand Warranties and Maintenance Plans
+Finally, Understand Your Warranty and Maintenance Plan

 A new AC system is a significant investment, and a good warranty is your safety net.
 There are two types: a manufacturer’s warranty, which covers the equipment itself, and a labor warranty from the contractor, which covers the installation work.
 Make sure you get both in writing and understand the terms.
 A confident contractor will always stand by their work.
 To keep your system running smoothly and your warranty valid, ask about their Service Maintenance Programs.
 Regular tune-ups protect your investment, improve efficiency, and can prevent costly breakdowns down the road.